107208579/tracking/switches/README.md

 → Remove the flashed Zigbee adapter from the USB port<br />
 → Connect the flashed Zigbee adapter to the Raspberry Pi<br />
-→ Ideally use an USB extension cable to physically distance the adapter from the Raspberry Pi<br />
+→ Ideally use an USB extension cable to physically distance the adapter from the Raspberry Pi and the WiFi antenna<br />
 <br />
 <br />